 The brightening and anti-ageing effects of this cream would attract all age ranges and skin types.
 Being a 100% natural formulation free of added fragrance with a total composition of only 20 ingredients, it would likely even suit those with sensitive skin.
 It is gentle and effective with results visible in only a few weeks.

 My only criticism of this product is that it is a little expensive, the 30ml jar having a recommended retail price of AUD$88.00 and lasting just 4 weeks with twice daily use.
 If I was to make it my primary moisturiser, I would reduce application frequency to daily to make it last longer and apply something else in the morning.
 Alternatively, there is also the option to simplify the skincare routine by eliminating one or more complementary products such as hydrating agents, anti-ageing serums and oils, since this cream addresses several common objectives.
 Thus the cream becomes a multi-tasking layer of the skincare routine, making it far more economical.
-As a skincare blogger however, I am always changing my products through a thirst for new discoveries.
+As a skincare blogger however, I am always changing my products, eager for new discoveries.
 This discovery is a real winner!

 The Hivita Luminous White Age Defy cream surpassed my expectations.
-It is smooth and silky to apply, absorbs completely and rapidly leaving a matte finish and lives up to its whitening claims.
+It’s smooth and silky to apply, absorbs completely and rapidly leaving a matte finish and lives up to its whitening claims.
 My skin is bright, even, soft, hydrated and looking very healthy.
 It definitely agrees with me.
 This is one of the nicest moisturisers I’ve used.

 |Easily absorbed without any residue||Lasts only 4 weeks with twice daily use|